Azure/terraform-azurerm-avm-template/README.md

 1. Set up a GitHub repo environment called `test`.
 1. Configure environment protection rule to ensure that approval is required before deploying to this environment.
-1. Install Docker Desktop to run tests
+1. Create a user-assigned managed identity in your test subscription.
+1. Create a role assignment for the managed identity on your test subscription, use the minimum required role.
+1. Configure federated identity credentials on the user assigned managed identity.
+Use the GitHub environment.
+1. Search and update TODOs within the code and remove the TODO comments once complete.

 > [!IMPORTANT]
-> Modules **MUST NOT** be published at version `1.0.0` or higher at this time.
-All module **MUST** be published as versions (e.g., `0.1.0`, `0.1.1`, `0.2.0`, etc.).
+> As the overall AVM framework is not GA (generally available) yet - the CI framework and test automation is not fully functional and implemented across all supported languages yet - breaking changes are expected, and additional customer feedback is yet to be gathered and incorporated.
+Hence, modules **MUST NOT** be published at version `1.0.0` or higher at this time.
-> We plan to allow `v1.0.0` in the coming months.
-> This delay is to ensure there will be no futher changes to the specifications that would result in breaking changes.
 >
-> AVM modules are suitable for use in production (unless specified otherwise on the module's repo).
+> All module **MUST** be published as a pre-release version (e.g., `0.1.0`, `0.1.1`, `0.2.0`, etc.) until the AVM framework becomes GA.
+>
+> However, it is important to note that this **DOES NOT** mean that the modules cannot be consumed and utilized.
+They **CAN** be leveraged in all types of environments (dev, test, prod etc.).
+Consumers can treat them just like any other IaC module and raise issues or feature requests against them as they learn from the usage of the module.
+Consumers should also read the release notes for each version, if considering updating to a more recent version of a module to see if there are any considerations or breaking changes etc.

 <!-- markdownlint-disable MD033 -->
 ## Requirements